MicrosoftDocs/power-automate-docs/articles/process-mining-cloud-flow-process-insights.md

 ---
 title: Improve cloud flows with process insights (preview)
-description: Learn how to improve your cloud flows with process insights in the process advisor feature in Power Automate.
+description: Learn how to improve your cloud flows with process insights in the process mining capability in Power Automate.
 author: donums
 contributors:
   - donums